jiaohehu/NPreview/README.md

 ~~~

 Any line that starts with `%!` is treated as a designation of a flag that serves to instruct Nitrile to process the rest of the document a little differently then usually.
 Thinking of it as a configuration or setting parameter.
 So far the only defined flag is "verbatim".

+# TODO

+- Only certain ranges of CJK, Hanagina, Katakana, and Korean characters in Unicode range is known to have mapped to fonts.
+Other Unicode characters are not mapped.
+Need to enlarge the current font map coverage to cover more Unicode character ranges including the character U+25BA (►), which is currently not be able to show up in a LATEX document because the default font does not have a glyph for it.

+- Need to be able to construct multi-part document that uses LATEX \part command.